See Which One Direction Members Wished Harry Styles A Happy Birthday

 Louis Tomlinson, who just celebrated his 26th birthday this past Christmas Eve, is the only current member who didn’t wish the Dunkirk star a happy birthday via social media.
 Though it’s possible that he contacted Harry in private, Louis may have been feeling slighted because Harry Styles didn’t wish him a happy birthday a few weeks ago.

-Unsurprisingly, former One Direction member, Zayn Malik didn’t offer Harry Styles a birthday wish either.
+Unsurprisingly, former One Direction member Zayn Malik didn’t offer Harry Styles a birthday wish either.
 Since Zayn abruptly departed the band in 2015, there have been nearly constant rumors circulating that there was tension between him and Harry.
 Zayn eventually confirmed those rumors when he admitted that he and Harry were never really friends while in the group, something that came as a shock to their fans.

 Even without those birthday wishes, Harry has much to be thankful for.
 The new trend of fan appreciation is donating money to charity on behalf of your favorite celebrities.
 This year, Harry Styles’ fans raised money for several different initiatives, but the most popular campaign seems to have been for Drop4Drop, an organization that strives to provide clean water for areas that need it most.
 So far, they have surpassed their goal of $24,000.

-The gesture was not lost on Harry, who alluded to his fans’ charitable giving in a Tweet thanking fans for all of the birthday love.
+The gesture was not lost on Harry, who alluded to his fans’ charitable giving in a tweet thanking fans for all of the birthday love.

 Happy Birthday Harry Styles!
 Here’s a glimpse at his most swoon-worthy style moments https://t.co/zRAaN0PIle #HappyBirthdayHarryStyles